heycarsten/openssl-key-truncation-workbench/README.md

 Turns out the truncated key was only half the story.
 `ActiveSupport::MessageEncryptor` takes a second argument, this is the signing key, by default the secret key is used as the signing key.
-When the secret key is truncated to 32 btyes (required length for AES-256-CBC) then this value is _also_ used as the signing key and decryption can not happen successfully.
+When the secret key is truncated to 32 bytes (required length for AES-256-CBC) then this value is _also_ used as the signing key and decryption can not happen successfully.

 The solution is to truncate the secret key to 32 bytes, AND explicitly pass